dominikfryc/diffix/README.md

 - Components are built with [Lit](https://lit.dev/), [Vite](https://vitejs.dev/), and [TypeScript](https://www.typescriptlang.org/).
 - Component tests run on [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) and [Playwright](https://playwright.dev/).
-- Documentation is built with [Storybook](https://storybook.js.org/) and is hosted on [Netlify](https://www.netlify.com/).
+- Documentation is built with [Storybook](https://storybook.js.org/) and hosted on [Netlify](https://www.netlify.com/).
-- Components are linted and formatted with [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+- Components are linted with [ESLint](https://eslint.org/) and formatted with [Prettier](https://prettier.io/).
 - Component metadata is generated by the [Custom Elements Manifest Analyzer](https://custom-elements-manifest.open-wc.org/).
 - Components are published to [npm](https://www.npmjs.com/) with [Semantic Release](https://semantic-release.gitbook.io/semantic-release/) and [GitHub Actions](https://github.com/features/actions).

 ## Contribute

 As an open-source project, all contributions are welcome!
 Feel free to report bugs and submit feature requests.
-If you want to contribute to the code, please read the [Contributing Guide](https://github.com/dominikfryc/diffix-test/blob/next/CONTRIBUTING.md).
+Please read the [Contributing Guide](https://github.com/dominikfryc/diffix-test/blob/next/CONTRIBUTING.md) if you want to contribute to the code.

 ## License